 - You can start looking for classes around yourself and find out the best ones in your area but always be careful while making a choice.
-At metro cities, there are many vendors who try and sell their product but be cautious.
+At metro cities, there are many vendors who try and sell their products but be cautious.

 GMAT In A Nutshell

-The GMAT score is accepted by major universities all across the globe and some of them are London Business School, University of Cambridge, Boston University and many others.
+The GMAT score is accepted by major universities all across the globe and some of them are London Business School, University of Cambridge, Boston University, and many others.

 This exam is registered under the Graduate Management Admission Council and was first introduced 66 years ago in 1953.
-Yet, the statistics speak that till date GMAT remains the first choice for many aspirants who wish to attain a postgraduate degree in courses like MBA, Master of Finance and Master of Accountancy.
+Yet, the statistics speak that till date GMAT remains the first choice for many aspirants who wish to attain a postgraduate degree in courses like MBA, Master of Finance, and Master of Accountancy.

 The importance of a postgraduate degree and that too in the management sector is not hidden from anyone.
 For an exam and career that is promising, it requires strong dedication and effort as well.

 It is possible that the program guidelines have been modified before the exam and the same may not have been updated on the internet.
 It is a good choice to always stick to the college website.